iraclrz/Employee-Information/README.md

 # Employee-Information
-Input the information of an employee (Employee ID, First Name, Last Name, Age, Gender, County).
-It also allows the use to load/upload an image and select the date today.
-It uses an SQL Server for storing data/information.
-The program also allows the user to view/load the information stored inside the SQL Server and search from that list of information.
-It also allows the user to load a chart which shows/represent the age and scores of that employee.
-It also has a progress bar.
+This project aims to develop a user-friendly employee information management system using C#, focusing on efficient data handling and visualization.
+It enables users to input and store detailed employee information such as Employee ID, First Name, Last Name, Age, Gender, and County.
+Additionally, users can upload employee images and select the current date for timestamping entries.
+Leveraging an SQL Server database ensures secure and reliable data storage, while intuitive search functionality allows users to quickly retrieve specific employee records.
+The system also features chart visualization to represent employee age distributions and scores, providing valuable insights.
+A progress bar enhances user experience by indicating the status of ongoing tasks, ensuring smooth operation.
+This comprehensive solution streamlines workforce management processes, improving efficiency and productivity in HR departments or organizational settings.